 With more than 30 years dedicated the world’s largest nonprofit, David Lewis is humbled to serve as President of United Way of the Greater Lehigh Valley since 2013.
 Under his leadership, the UWGLV team has raised and invested record-setting amounts to make a difference in the lives of hundreds of thousands of residents throughout Lehigh, Northampton and Carbon counties.
 In 2021, UWGLV made the most significant community investment in the organization’s 103-year history, a record breaking $22 million.
 With a passion for helping people in need and a gift for partnership building, Lewis has raised more than $300 million throughout his career.

 Lewis spent the early part of his career as a social worker with middle and high-school students and later transitioned to fundraising to reach more people in need.
 He began working with United Way in 1988 as campaign director in Southeastern Pennsylvania (Philadelphia), served as Vice President of Resource Development in Camden County, New Jersey and was Vice President and Chief Operating Officer in Lancaster County.
 He joined UWGLV in 2012 as Vice President, Resource Development.

 Lewis holds a B.S. in social work from Elizabethtown College and M.S.W. in social work administration from Rutgers University.
 He’s been recognized by Lehigh Valley Business as a Game Changer – Most Admired CEO of a Nonprofit and honored with The Salvation Army’s Spirit of the Lehigh Valley award.

 Lewis has three adult children: Joshua, Jacob and Riley and a grandson Jack Elliott.
 He resides in Hellertown and loves living and working in a community where so many people care about helping their neighbors.

-As a proud member of Women United, Marci has won five distinguished awards in the Lehigh Valley: The Human Relations Commission (2005), the Donley Award for Children’s Advocacy (2016), Girl Scouts of Eastern Pennsylvania Take the Lead Award (2017), Community Achievement Award/Lehigh Valley Business Woman of Influence (2018) and the PBS39 Fred Rogers Good Neighbor Award (2018).
-Marci also led her organization to receive the Bradbury-Sullivan LGBT Community Center Community Leadership Award (2021).
+Lesko has won several distinguished awards for her work, including the Human Relations Commission (2005), The Donley Award for Children’s Advocacy (2016), Girl Scouts of Eastern Pennsylvania Take the Lead Award (2017), Community Achievement Award/Woman of Influence Award from Lehigh Valley Business (2018), the PBS39 Fred Rogers Good Neighbor Award (2018), and led the United Way to receive the Bradbury-Sullivan LGBT Community Center Community Leadership Award (2021).